Prag8855/aab/content/guides/permanent-residence.md

 The *[[Ausländerbehörde]]* employee will ask you questions in German.
 It's just a simple conversation to see if you can speak German.[^1]

-If they approve your freelance visa, they must print the plastic card.
+If they approve your permanent residence, they must print the plastic card.
 This takes a few weeks.
-You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
-It allows you to start working, but it's not a valid travel document.
+You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
 It does not allow you to re-enter Germany.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**